-In more recent times we have the failed Prinz Brau venture, 1976-1979, a true pre-craft tragedy.
-Bill Howell in his book Alaska Beer has a good account of its fortunes.
-An all-malt German beer made in Alaska didn’t “take” for a variety of reasons, among them branding, labour troubles, and feisty competition from down south.
+In more recent times, there is the failed Alaska Prinz Brau venture of 1976-1979, a pre-craft tragedy.
+Bill Howell in his book Alaska Beer offered a good account.
+An all-malt German beer in Alaska didn’t “take” for a variety of reasons including branding, labour troubles, and competition from down south.
 Maybe the German owners were just ahead of their time, as for the Henninger venture in Ontario.

-Alaskan Brewery, formerly Chinook Brewery, is an early modern craft brewery founded in 1986 by the Larson couple (they still run it).
-It continues to do well, a success story in part sparked by its alder-smoked porter.
+Craft brewing was different.
+Alaskan Brewery, formerly called Chinook Brewery, is an early modern craft founded in 1986 by the Larsons, who still run it.
+It does well, a success story sparked by its alder-smoked porter.

-Brewing in early post-Repeal Alaska was sporadic.
-Bill Howell explains that three breweries got off the ground.
-The first closed after only a year of operation, the other two closed in 1942-1943.
+Brewing in post-1933 Alaska was sporadic.
+Bill Howell explained three breweries got off the ground.
+The first closed after only a year, the other two in 1942-1943.
 Alaska, as he put it, was on the front lines of a Pacific war due to the Japanese invasion of the Aleutians.
-Raw materials for brewing proved finally impossible to get, which spelled the end for the two still operating at war’s start.
+Raw materials proved finally impossible to get, which spelled the end for two firms still operating when Pearl Harbour occurred.

-The more successful of these was Pilsener Brewing Co.
-(PBC) of Ketchikan whose stylish ad* is pictured below (source: Alaska States Archives, see here).
+The more successful was Pilsener Brewing Co.
+(PBC) of Ketchikan.
+Its rather stylish ad is pictured below (source: Alaska States Archives, see here).

-An interesting feature of PBC was a seaborne branch, on the ship Alumna.
-The American and Australian press reported at the time on what seemed a novelty.
-A story in January 1935 (via Trove Newspapers, Australia) states:
+An interesting feature of PBC was its seaborne branch, on the ship Alumna.
+American and Australian press reports at the time highlighted this novelty.
+A story in January 1935 (via Trove Newspapers) stated:

 Called the world’s floating brewery, the remodelled sailing vessel, Alumna, may set a new style in beer-making methods in America.
 Originallv a Pacific lumber carrier, but forced off the sea by competition of tramp steamers, the old craft has just been returned to service—this time as a complete manufacturing plant for beer, with a capacity of 250 half-barrels daily.
 A deck house was built forward to provide storage space for the raw materials and for the finished product; while 14 fermenting vats of 100-barrel-capacity each were installed in the hold.
 Present plans call for the beer ship to be towed along the Alaskan coast, making beer as it goes, and selling it at every port.
 Smaller boats will also distribute the product to fishing fleets and isolated settlements.